How Judges Typically Evaluate Domestic Violence Cases:

 not fit the relationship history?

-Understanding how judges think isn’t just an advantage — it shapes your entire defense strategy.
+Understanding how judges think isn’t just an advantage — it shapes the entire defense strategy.
 As your attorney, I prepare your case through the same lens I used on the bench, giving you an informed, strategic approach from day one.

 The Former Judge Advantage in DV Cases